Peace & Progress

 Peace & Progress is organising a meeting to take place in London on Sunday 5th February 2012 to serve as an audit of human rights violations and victories over the last ten years.
 It will act as a reminder of what has been lost and therefore of the struggle ahead but also of the successes in that period and the grounds for optimism for the future.

 ‘From Reaction to Revolution’ will seek to evaluate the position of Human Rights from particular perspectives.
-The speakers will be:

 Anyone with an interest in the politics of human rights is invited to attend in order to listen, learn and contribute to the debate.